-In light of these developments, DeVono Cresa has identified ten sustainability-related concepts set to dominate throughout 2021.
+In light of these developments, DeVono has identified ten sustainability-related concepts set to dominate throughout 2021.
 Let’s discuss the all-important must do’s when deciding how to promote sustainability in the workplace.

 The cost of operating a workplace can be high.
 No one ever said that achieving sustainability in an office environment is an easy feat.
 This became even more apparent when offices were closed due to COVID-19.
 That said, many factors contribute to a firm’s carbon footprint – from a coffee machine to heating and air-conditioning.
 Even sending an email has an impact.
 Workplace energy consumption will become public if the government adopts its new proposed rating system.
 This proposed rating system will increase awareness of energy usage amongst occupiers and encourage organisations to reduce their carbon footprint.
 Sustainability in the office environment requires your understanding of exactly what energy you’re using and rethinking the carbon footprint you’re leaving behind.

 Take the lead in learning about sustainability and environmental responsibility in the workplace.
 With increased public, government, and media focus on ESG, real estate firms are now making hires to support their green journey.
 Similarly, larger office space occupiers are employing staff to review policies and practices and make them more sustainable.
-DeVono Cresa expects such trends to accelerate in 2021.
+DeVono expects such workplace sustainability trends to accelerate in 2021.

 Carbon offsetting has been commonplace for several years.
 Offsetting projects will become more significant as businesses, particularly larger ones, focus on their environmental impact.
 Organisations will increasingly set carbon emission reduction initiatives within their business and supply chain and enforce them as environmental concerns continue to rise.

 Insetting is embedding carbon emission reduction initiatives within your own business and supply chain.
 Insetting tackles the issue of carbon emission reduction at the source rather than carrying on with the status quo.
 While this may not be a plausible option for all businesses to improve their sustainability in the workplace, we should expect insetting to become a more well-known and understood term going forward.

-Our dependency on electricity will increase in the future with the adoption of power-hungry items such as smartphones, tablets, and electric cars.
+Our dependence on electricity will increase in the future with the adoption of power-hungry items such as smartphones, tablets, and electric cars.
 With increased environmental concerns, a firm’s green credentials could increase or decrease the odds of winning new business.
 No matter the industry your business operates within, this factor will prompt a greater focus on green goals when navigating how to enhance sustainability and environmental responsibility in the workplace.

 Achieving carbon neutrality when using cement and steel in real estate projects is difficult, with cement alone accounting for eight per cent of global emissions.
 Considering this, manufacturers and developers will face increased scrutiny over methods and processes used to minimise the environmental impact of materials.
 By utilising alternative materials and concrete substitutes, businesses can accommodate and switch to cleaner technologies in 2021 to improve their sustainability workplace.